Skip to content

 Upload & attach file

-1. Upload the file: Send the file content to Tallyfy’s file endpoint to get an asset reference.
+1. Upload the file - send the file to Tallyfy’s upload endpoint and get back an asset object.

-2. Update the task/process: Use the asset reference obtained in step 1 to update the corresponding task or process, linking the file to the specific form field.
+2. Attach to the field - use that asset object to update the task or template, linking the file to the right form field.

 Endpoint